amirmoosavi1/Sales_report_SQL_PowerBI/README.md

 # Sales_report_SQL_PowerBI
-Excel to SQL to Power BI: Create interactive sales dashboards and reports for data-driven insights.
+This repository contains a data analysis project that transforms Excel data into a structured SQL database, enabling the creation of interactive sales dashboards and reports using Power BI.
+Explore user details, order history, product insights, sales trends, and profit analytics to gain valuable business insights.
+This project showcases the process of data extraction, transformation, and visualization, providing a powerful tool for data-driven decision-making.